djinn1540/ReStore-Kitchen-Pricing-Application/README.md

 (./mainscreen)

-The Kitchen Identifier has the format "K-##Y" where Y is a year code letter following the pattern: 2018=G, 2019=H, 2020=I, 2021=J, etc.
+The Kitchen Identifier has the format "K-##...#Y" where Y is a year code letter following the pattern: 2018=G, 2019=H, 2020=I, 2021=J, etc.
+Each kitchen should have a different identifier distinguished by the numeral places of the kitchen identifier.
+	Example: K-0G would be the first kitchen priced in 2018 K-1000G would be the 1001st kitchen priced in 2018

+**Note:** If there is already a kitchen with the same identifier, the old kitchen will be overwritten with a new one.

 Each kitchen attribute (Construction, Cabinet Style , Door Style, Panel Style, and Quality Rating) is outlined by a gray box.
 The boxes contain the options for each attribute.
 	- white circle buttons: only one per group can be selected.
 Thay are officailly called radio buttons.